Tools4everBV/HelloID-Conn-Prov-Target-Zivver/README.md

 ##### When the division could not be found

-The account object in the `create` lifecycle action contains a property called `urn:ietf:params:scim:schemas:extension:enterprise:2.0:User.division`.
-In version `1.1.0` of the connector, this value is set to `p.PrimaryContract.Department.DisplayName`.
-If the department can't be found within Zivver, an error will be thrown (By Zivver). _Error: Invalid division: {name of division}_.
-As a result, the create lifecycle action will fail.
+The field mapping object `division` is mapped to a property called `urn:ietf:params:scim:schemas:extension:enterprise:2.0:User.division`.
+If the division can't be found within Zivver, an error will be thrown (By Zivver). _Error: Invalid division: {name of division}_.
+As a result, the create/update lifecycle action will fail.

-#### Creation / correlation process

-It is possible to update the account in the target system during the correlation process.
-By default, this behavior is disabled.
-Meaning, the account will only be created or correlated.

-You can change this behavior in the ``configuration`` by setting the checkbox ``UpdatePersonOnCorrelate`` to the value of ``true``.
+> [!TIP]
+> If you're not using division, map this field to the fixed value '/'.
+This is how Zivver returns an empty division so the Compare-Object keeps working in the script.

 ## Getting help